nih-cfde/published-documentation/README.md

 If the preview pull request does not merge and close itself, then there was a problem.

-There are three possible reasons the PR might not automatically merge into `c2m2preview/cookbookpreview`:
+There are three possible reasons the PR might not automatically merge into `XXXpreview/XXXpreview`:

 - The most likely reason is that the preview branch needs to be refreshed

-- The second possibility is that a stale preview was already in the `c2m2preview/cookbookpreview` branch and is clashing with yours.
-To fix this problem delete the `c2m2preview/cookbookpreview` branch and wait for the next hourly run.
+- The second possibility is that a stale preview was already in the `XXXpreview` branch and is clashing with yours.
+To fix this problem delete the `XXXpreview` branch and wait for the next hourly run.
 If it's a fresh preview branch, your changes may have made the repos incompatible.
 Tag @ACharbonneau in your PR and she'll help

 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
-Removing the `c2m2preview/cookbookpreview` branch so that the robot tries again generally fixes this.
+Removing the `XXXpreview` branch so that the robot tries again generally fixes this.
 Or tag @ACharbonneau

 ### Publishing your changes

-If the robot detects changes to either sub repository, it also automatically:
+If the robot detects changes to any submodule, it also automatically:

 - makes a branch called `update-<repo>docs` with the changes
 - makes a PR to merge that branch into stable
 - runs a series of build checks

-Once you are happy with your preview site, approve this matching PR, and it will be merged in.
-An administrator has to merge this PR into the https://github.com/nih-cfde/published-documentation repository, and they are automatically tagged by the PR robot.
+This PR will have your changes, and a link to your preview site.
+You can continue making changes on your local repo, and they will be automatically added to this PR, and a new preview site generated with the addions.
+Once you are happy with your preview site, approve this PR.
+An administrator will double check the PR and then merge the changes into the public site https://github.com/nih-cfde/published-documentation.
+Administrators are automatically tagged by the PR robot.
 However, if you find they are taking an excessively long time, please re-tag @ACharbonneau

 # Updating the Documentation in the Public Documentation Site from this repo <a name="this-repo"></a>

 Only overall style of this website and the contents of the "About" pages are editable from this repository.
-These changes are made periodically, as detailed in our [release plan](./Release-Plan/Documentation-Release-Plan.md).

 To make changes to this repo:

 - make a branch for work
-- when you are happy with your changes, make a PR of your branch to a branch called `preview` **
+- when you are happy with your changes, make a PR of your branch to a branch called, exactly, `preview`
 - the robot will automatically:
    - run a series of build checks, and if those checks pass
    - build a preview site for you to see your proposed changes at https://cfde-published-documentation.readthedocs-hosted.com/en/preview/
-- if your changes are as expected, make a PR of your branch to `dev` and tag @ACharbonneau and @marisalim
+- if your changes are as expected, make a PR of your branch to `stable` and tag @ACharbonneau and @marisalim
 - the admin team will check your changes and approve
-- changes to `dev` will be periodically promoted to the `stable` branch, as detailed in our [release plan](./Release-Plan/Documentation-Release-Plan.md)

 ** if you have admin access to ReadTheDocs you can skip testing your changes in the `preview` branch and use the ReadTheDocs automated preview branch